 Hernán Flom

-Hernán Flom is a political scientist who researches organized crime, violence, and policing.
-He is currently a Visiting Assistant Professor in the Department of Political Science at Trinity College.
+I am a political scientist who researches organized crime, violence, and policing.
+I am currently a Senior Lecturer in the Department of Political Science at Trinity College.
+I received my PhD in Political Science from UC Berkeley and was a Visiting Fellow at the Kellogg Institute for International Studies of the University of Notre Dame.

-Flom grew up in Argentina before attending graduate school in the US.
-He is fluent in English and Portuguese and conducted extensive fieldwork in Buenos Aires, Rosario, Rio de Janeiro, and São Paulo.
-He resides in Connecticut with his family.
+I grew up in Argentina before attending graduate school in the US.
+I am fluent in English and Portuguese and conducted extensive fieldwork in Buenos Aires, Rosario, Rio de Janeiro, São Paulo, and Cali.
+I reside in Connecticut with my family.

 See my CV here.